eliottkalfon/zk/zk/Zettelkasten/Reacting to setbacks.md

 	- I found this one particularly useful when dealing with my past
 	- The idea of locus of control is useful there

+This note does not end there.
+The idea is to collate different bits of practical knowledge in one place